 The term collage was coined by Pablo Picasso and Georges Braque in the early 20th century.
-Collage is an art form comprised of preexisting images that the artist manipulates and recombines in new ways.
-The term is derived from the French “coller” meaning, "glue.”
+Collage is an art form comprised of pre-existing images that the artist manipulates and recombines in new ways.
+The term is derived from the French “coller,” meaning “glue.”
 In this studio course, students will explore the myriad processes and materials of collage today—paper, paint, 3-D objects, digital, photographic, found materials, and others.
-We will also learn about the history of collage, through slide lectures and presentations, from its origins in Eastern art to its recent resurgence in Western contemporary art.
-Visits to artist’s studios in New York City and visiting artists in class will also provide a foundation and inspiration for our work.
+We will also learn, through slide lectures and presentations, about the history of collage from its origins in Eastern art to its recent resurgence in Western contemporary art.
+Visits to artists’ studios in New York City and visiting artists in class will also provide a foundation and inspiration for our work.
 Pervading this exploration will be an ongoing discussion about the significance of appropriation: What do authorship and creativity mean to you?
 This course will allow students to express themselves through the manipulation and recombination of images in extremely personal ways.
 Collage: almost always obsolete, almost always new.
 It’s an exciting line to walk.